urbanpatrol/html-css-git-challenge/README.md

 ## Challenges
 #### *Semantic HTML*
 Despite many years of working with websites, this is the first time I had been exposed to the concept of Semantic HTML.
 It took additional research to appreciate and at first I struggled with where to begin.
-Through trial and error attempts later, it started falling into place 👍
+Through trial and error and a few attempts later, it started to fall into place. 👍

-A good example is the 'nav' element.
-I was tempted to include all related div tags but thsi broke the codebase and later identified that it should only inclide the actual links/elements in the navigation.
+A good example is the 'nav' element where I was tempted to include all the related div tags but this broke the codebase and I later identified that it should only inclide the actual links/elements in the navigation so in this case, the unordered list.

 ![](challenge/starter/assets/images/horiseon-nav.png)